mikoaro/cogniweave/README.md

 ## Future Vision

-CogniWeave is designed for growth and societal impact beyond the hackathon.
+CogniWeave is designed for growth and societal impact.

 - **Phase 1 (Refinement & Validation):** Harden the MVP and establish pilot programs with educational institutions and accessibility advocacy groups to gather real-world data.
 - **Phase 2 (Commercialization):** Pursue a B2B2C model, selling CogniWeave as an enterprise-grade accessibility platform to universities, school districts, and corporations.
 The **Amazon Q Business** analytics feature will be a key differentiator for institutional customers.